-This SQL procedure creates the intermediate database with the required tables, and pre-populates some fixed values.

-- 3. If the intermediate database is on another server separate from your compliance database for FlexNet Manager Suite, switch over and log into the FlexNet Manager Suite database server, again using an account that has DB Owner privileges. - You need access to the second SQL script here, so if necessary, copy the second script to this server before continuing. - 4.
-In Microsoft SQL Server Studio, navigate to and execute C:\Program Files\Flexera \BMCAtriumAdapter\scripts\FNMPDatabaseChanges.sql. - This SQL script adds a custom property to the Details tab of computer properties in FlexNet Manager Suite where the machine's Role can be imported from BMC Atrium. - 5.
+CreateIntermediateDatabase.sql (located in the unzipped archive, by default in C:\Program Files \Flexera\BMCAtriumAdapter\scripts). - This SQL procedure creates the required tables and pre-populates some fixed values. - 4.
+If the intermediate database is on another server separate from your compliance database for FlexNet Manager Suite, switch over and log into the FlexNet Manager Suite database server, again using an account that has DB Owner privileges. - You need access to the second SQL script here, so if necessary, copy the second script to this server before continuing. - 5.
+In Microsoft SQL Server Studio, navigate to and execute C:\Program Files\Flexera \BMCAtriumAdapter\scripts\FNMPDatabaseChanges.sql. - This SQL script adds a custom property to the Details tab of computer properties in FlexNet Manager Suite where the machine's Role can be imported from BMC Atrium. - 6.
 On the server where the data extraction executable will run (likely, the Atrium server), open a command prompt, and navigate to C:\ProgramFiles\Flexera\BMCAtriumAdapter\FNMPExports\Utility. - This executable requires .NET Framework 4.5 installed, a high-speed network access to the database(s), and an account trusted to access both the compliance database and the intermediate database.
 It must be callable by the Atrium Integrator.
 If need be, first copy the entire contents of the folder shown above (including subdirectories) to a convenient location on the appropriate machine.